May 15, 2026

 Key Takeaways:

-• You can get free phone service through a federal program like Lifeline or through an alternative like TextNow.
+• You can get discounted or free phone service through a federal program like Lifeline or through an alternative like TextNow.

 • Federal programs require you to meet strict eligibility requirements, and you need to recertify every year.